RafaelBroseghini/Flask-Cards/README.md

 * This is a web application for storing a collection of online flash cards for studying.
 * Use as you wish!
 You're the hacker :thumbsup:
+* **The app is currently geared towards my pursuit for a fulfilling Software Engineer position, but can certainly be modified for other areas of study**

+## Features
+* Python syntax highlighting using [Pygments](http://pygments.org/)
+* Random Card upon refreshing the app on index.html
+* Querying based on pre defined category.
+(General vs Code)

 ## Usage
 * `git clone https://github.com/YOURUSERNAME/Flask-Cards.git`